XJ-0461/cool-vcpkg/readme.md

 # Cool-Vcpkg

+Pure CMake module for a better Vcpkg experience.

 ## Overview

-A CMake module that provides a more idiomatic CMake experience for Vcpkg.
-It is designed to address some of the shortcomings of the vcpkg offering while staying completely within CMake-land.
+Cool-Vcpkg provides a more idiomatic CMake experience by:

-Cool-Vcpkg is not intended to fragment the vcpkg ecosystem in any way.
-A design goal for the project is to live in complete harmony with, and default to, the official vcpkg workflow as much as possible.
-There is still work to be done to that end, but this project does not introduce any new standards, configuration files, anything whatsoever to vcpkg.

-We are only automating the generation and inclusion of Vcpkg configuration files.

-In my opinion, one of the main drawbacks of using vcpkg is the requirement to manually author separate configuration and manifest files for each build configuration.
-If you have multiple build configurations, one must first author each manifest and configuration file, decide where they should live, and when it comes to configuration time install the correct one to the CMAKE_BINARY_DIR (or wherever they wish to have their vcpkg_installed directory to be).
-This workflow was cumbersome and I wanted to only use CMake, so this automates a lot of that machinery.

-## Why should I use this?
+- Automatically bootstrapping (and optionally cloning) vcpkg
+- Generating the required vcpkg files (manifest/config + overlay triplet) per build configuration
+- Enabling per-port triplet customization without hand-authoring multiple toolchain/config variants

+Cool-Vcpkg does **not** replace vcpkg ports, registries, or baseline/versioning mechanisms.
+It only automates file generation and integration from CMake.

+## Motivation

 It addresses some shortcomings of vcpkg, including:

 - Automatic Initialization
-  - Vcpkg will bootstrap itself if it doesn't detect a vcpkg executable in the VCPKG_ROOT directory.
-However, it will not clone the vcpkg repository if it doesn't exist there.
+  - Vcpkg will bootstrap itself if it doesn't detect a vcpkg executable in the `VCPKG_ROOT` directory.
 - Versioning
-  - Versioning is only supported in manifest mode, so for all intents and purposes we are all locked into that workflow.
-  If we are using manifests, might as well make it comfortable.
+  - Versioning your dependencies is **only supported** in manifest mode.
+That means you're probably using manifest mode.
+  Automate the manifest mode details.
 - Per-Port Triplet Customization Awkwardness
-  - Vcpkg (foolishly) assumes that your want each of your targets to use the same triplet.
+  - Vcpkg assumes that your want each of your targets to use the same triplet.
-  And if you don't want that, you will find yourself essentially writing toolchain files for each combination of those dependencies.
+  And if you don't want that, you will find yourself writing toolchain files for every combination of those dependencies.
 Yet another configuration file that you need to manage per-build.
 - Pre-`project()` Initialization
   - Vcpkg CMake integration expects that you set up everything vcpkg-related before the first call to `project()`.
   This is a bit annoying, because we like to have a `project()` call at the top of our CMakeLists.txt files.
-After, the cmake_minimum_required() of course.
+After, the `cmake_minimum_required()` of course.
+- Yet Another Package Manager Configuration File
+  - Integrating vcpkg into your project means maintaining yet another configuration file and pre-build step in the build process outside the CMake ecosystem.
+Requiring users to learn/clone/install vcpkg is a barrier to entry for new users.

 ## Usage Note

-Cool-Vcpkg is not intended to replace the 'Ports' system that vcpkg uses to build and distribute dependencies.
-This is a completely separate thing.

-This implementation is currently suited to top-level projects, which only pull in other dependencies.
-Cool-Vcpkg hasn't been tested in a project which is a dependency (subproject, subdirectory, vcpkg port, or otherwise).
-It is a design goal to support nested Cool-Vcpkg-ed project before a v1 release but there is still work and testing to be done on that front.
-Currently, if CMAKE_TOOLCHAIN_FILE is previously defined, Cool-Vcpkg will be disabled to prevent any potential frustration.

-If your project uses Cool-Vcpkg, and you are also offering a vcpkg port, you should just keep it simple and set `COOL_VCPKG_ENABLED` to `OFF` in your portfile.
-This workflow just has not been tested yet, and we don't want to complicate things.
+This project is best suited for top-level CMake project or end-user applications.
+Check the [FAQ](#FAQ) for more details.

-## Installation
+## Installation Options

 ### Clone from GitHub

-The builtin CMake `FetchContent` module can be used to pull in the latest version of cool-vcpkg from Github.
+The builtin CMake `FetchContent` module can be used to pull in the latest version of cool-vcpkg from GitHub.
 Automatically adding the module location to the `CMAKE_MODULE_PATH` is an opt-in feature; use it by pointing to the `automatic-setup` source subdirectory.

 ```cmake
 # Pull in the latest version every time